Republic of Ragusa: Names

-It is known in historiography as the Republic of Ragusa.

 Territory

 The Republic ruled a compact area of southern Dalmatia – its final borders were formed by 1426 – comprising the mainland coast from Neum to the Prevlaka peninsula as well as the Pelješac peninsula and the islands of Lastovo and Mljet, as well as a number of smaller islands such as Koločep, Lopud, and Šipan.

 In the 15th century the Ragusan republic also acquired the islands of Korčula, Brač and Hvar for about eight years.
 However they had to be given up due to the resistance of local minor aristocrats sympathizing with Venice, which was granting them some privileges.

 In the 16th century the administrative units of the Republic were: the City of Ragusa (Dubrovnik), counties (Konavle, Župa dubrovačka – Breno, Slano – Ragusan Littoral, Ston, Island of Lastovo, Island of Mljet, Islands of Šipan, Lopud and Koločep) and captaincies (Cavtat, Orebić, Janjina) with local magistrates appointed by the Major Council.
 Lastovo and Mljet were semi-autonomous communities each having its own Statute.